Interest in Shanghai imported organic food is at an all-time high.

 China is the world's largest producer and user of chemical fertilizers and pesticides, putting a heavy burden of contamination on ground water due to run-off.

-The government is facing up to this issue and recently released new pesticide residue guidelines to improve food safety.
+The government is facing up to this issue and released stricter pesticide residue guidelines to improve food safety.

 But it is sure to take some time before farmers take heed and regulators enforce them effectively.